If you're looking to shield your Windows PC, Mac or Android device from malware, we're here to help you pick the right protection.

 Many new Windows PCs come with one- or three-month trials of well-known antivirus products.
 But you'll have to start paying when the trial period's over.
 Don't give in — instead, shop around.
 You might be able to get something better for the same price, or even less.

-Microsoft's built-in antivirus products are not yet enough.
+Microsoft's built-in antivirus products is finally good enough.

 Consider multiplatform, multidevice licenses.

-For example, McAfee LiveSafe protects an unlimited number of devices for $95 per year; Bitdefender Family Pack does the same, but with better malware detection, for $120 per year (currently 50 percent off).
+For example, McAfee LiveSafe protects an unlimited number of devices for $120 per year; Bitdefender Family Pack does the same, but with slightly better malware detection, for the same price.
+Both are often discounted.

 Anti-malware software is not antivirus software.